nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ```

 If you need to do argument validation, you can also override the `validateArgument` command,
 which is run after all arguments have been set.

 #### Arguments

 Command arguments are defined using argument objects.
 Representing arguments as objects have several
-benefit - it makes them declarative
+benefit - it makes them declarative, it allows argument parsing and validation code to be reused across
+multiple commands, and the fluent setter allows each individual property to be set indepently of each other.
+The argument object's main job is to convert the user input from string into the type which the
+command object can use, as well as contain information about the argument that the program can show to the
+user.

+The generic type `T` represents the return type of the command argument.
+To implement a new argument
+type, extend the abstract base class `Argument`.

 ### Logging